caplin/project-templates/trading-template/README.md

 To provide your adapter with a working directory and the configuration of the Liberator or Transformer it connects to, follow the steps below:

-1. From the blotter template root, run `gradle setupWorkingDirectory`, specifying one or more of the properties listed below.
+1. From the trading template root, run `gradle setupWorkingDirectory`, specifying one or more of the properties listed below.

     The `setupWorkingDirectory` task creates a minimal execution environment for your adapter under `build/env`.
 The environment includes a working directory and the minimal configuration required to connect to the remote Liberator or Transformer.